Reviewed Date: 01/05/2023

 The Industrial Building Bond Act is highly restrictive.
-Cities may issue bonds and construct industrial buildings under this Act, but the bonds must be approved by a three-fourths affirmative vote in a referendum.
+Cities may issue bonds and construct, reconstruct, acquire, or improve industrial buildings under this Act, but the bonds must be approved by a three-fourths affirmative vote in a referendum.
 T.C.A. § 7-55-107.

 The building may be up to 10 miles from the city limits.
 The bonds may be secured only by rentals from the building, or the city may additionally pledge its full faith and credit.